erikzak/binanza/README.md

 Run start_trading.py in console or configure as a service.

-Has a node package that can be used to extract statistics from a database created on run containing order history and recognized patterns.
+Has a node package that can be used to extract statistics from a database created on run containing order history and recognized patterns. npm install binanza in script folder, defaults to outputting statistics through port 80.

 Dependencies
 ------------